 Fortunately, like any other problem, there are ways you can make the shoe stop squeaking.
 In this post, I will share with you some tips to fix this problem.

-How to Stop a Shoe from Squeaking?
+How to Stop a Squeaky Shoe from Squeaking?

 So, without further ado, let’s start.

 Sprinkling baby powder or talcum powder can fix the moisture problem, and can fix the problem of friction between the insole and the midsole.
 This is the best solution especially if the insoles are not stable inside.
-If they are moving a lot when the shoes are on your feet, they produce a squeaking noise.
+If the insoles are moving a lot when the shoes are on your feet, they produce a squeaking noise.
 The very purpose of the baby powder is to lessen the friction between the insoles and the other parts of the shoes.
 Without friction, shoes should stop squeaking.

 The kitchen towel or paper towel will help hold the insoles in place so that they will not move around.
 When that happens, you’ll hear no more squeaking when you’re wearing the shoes.